Fees Schedule for Graduate Programs

 All graduate students must pay a minimum degree fee.
 This fee is based upon the full-time program length for each graduate

 PhD and professional doctoral programs is the fee associated with one year (three sessions of full-time studies).
-Minimum degree fee represents the minimum amount of tuition that every student, whether registered full-time or part-time, must pay upon completion of the program prior to graduation.
+The minimum degree fee represents the minimum amount of tuition that every student, whether registered full-time or part-time, must have paid upon completion of the program prior to graduation.

 To find out the program length for your degree program, please contact your home graduate unit or check the program entry in the